LeoPlatform/connectors/README.md

 ### Step 2: Create a slave database connector.
 This will be your data warehouse or anything you want to compare against the master database.
-Repeat step 1 for this bot but with the slave database connection information.
+**Repeat step 1** for this bot but with the slave database connection information.
 If your slave is not a database but an endpoint, see the custom URL connector section (in-progress).

 ### Step 3: Deploy the bots
-In your service, be sure have run `npm install` for each connector you're using.
+In your service, be sure to install the connector NPM's for the connectors you're using.
+#### Available Connectors:
+1. leo-connector-mysql:
+`npm install leo-connector-mysql`
+2. leo-connector-postgres:
+`npm install leo-connector-postgres`
+3. leo-connector-sqlserver:
-(e.g. `npm install leo-connector-mysql`)
+`npm install leo-connector-sqlserver`

 Now publish and deploy the bots.

 Congratulations!
 You now have connectors setup to run a checksum.
 Next we'll need to create a checksum runner.